Cost-Effective Communication: An Auction-based Method for Language Agent Interaction: Experiments

 \textbf{Module Ablation.} To demonstrate the detailed contributions of DALA's key components, we conduct a series of ablation studies on the MMLU and GSM8K benchmarks.
 We compare the full DALA model against several ablated variants, where each variant disables a single, critical mechanism.
 All other settings remain identical to our main experiments.
 The variants are as follows: \textbf{w/o Value Learning}: Replaces the learned value function $V_\phi$ with a heuristic bid (e.g., proportional to message length), to verify that intelligent, learned valuation is essential for the auction's success. \textbf{w/o Value Density}: Bids are based on raw predicted value $v_i$, removing the $1/L(m)$ term.
 This tests the core hypothesis that optimizing for value-per-token, not absolute value, drives efficiency. \textbf{w/o Tiered Content}: Collapses the communication strategy to a binary choice (Full message vs. Silence), to assess the importance of adaptive granularity in managing the information-cost trade-off. \textbf{w/o Dynamic Budget}: Uses a fixed per-round budget instead of an adaptive one, to evaluate the benefits of a forward-looking resource allocation policy. \textbf{w/o Cost Penalty ($\beta=0$)}: Removes the communication cost from the reward function (Eq.
 9), to demonstrate that an explicit economic penalty is necessary to enforce communicative discipline and prevent verbosity.

 The results of our ablation study (Table \ref{tab:ablation_study}) confirm the architectural integrity of our DALA, as removing any component causes a substantial decline in performance.
 The most pronounced degradation occurs with the ablation of \textbf{Value Learning}, causing an accuracy drop of up to 9.83 points.
 This validates our core hypothesis that an effective multi-agent system requires not just communication, but an intelligent appraisal of information's worth.
 Similarly, removing economic principles like \textbf{Value Density} and the \textbf{Cost Penalty} ($\beta=0$) leads to verbose, inefficient communication and information overload.
 This demonstrates the contribution of our DALA's components, i.e., value-based intelligence, economic discipline, and adaptive mechanisms like \textbf{Tiered Content} and a \textbf{Dynamic Budget}.
-Please refer to the Appendix for model hyperparameter ablation.